 It's helpful to think of pupillage as an apprenticeship.
 The year is an opportunity for a chambers to build on what the pupil has already learnt by combining academic and vocational experience with the day-to-day, practical work of chambers, including advocacy, drafting and liaising with solicitors, clients and colleagues.
 Pupillage also gives chambers a chance to assess a pupil's prospects for tenancy.

-If the first six is completed satisfactorily, you will be certified as able to handle your own clients and cases.
-In contrast to the assisting and observing of the first, the second six will see you in at the deep end, officially practising and taking on your own work, with all the responsibilities and pressures that this entails.
+If the first six is completed satisfactorily, you’ll be certified as able to advise your own clients and handle your own cases.
+In contrast to the shadowing and observing of the first six, the second will see you in at the deep end, officially practising and taking on your own work, with all the responsibilities and pressures that this entails.
 Inevitably, much of this work involves straightforward cases, but there’s always the chance that an important or groundbreaking case may arise.

-To help you with your research, we've provided a searchable list of chambers by work area, city location, number of places available, application method, funding and size.
+To help you with your research, LCN has provided a searchable list of chambers by work area, location, number of places available, application method, funding and size.

-In addition, the Bar Standard Board's Pupillages Handbook contains details of all organisations offering pupillage in the forthcoming year and comprehensive information about pupillage awards.
-The handbook is automatically distributed to all BPTC students and is also available from the annual National Pupillage Fair (in March).
-Otherwise contact the Bar Standards Board for a copy.
+In addition, the Bar Standard Board's Bar Qualification Manual contains details of all organisations offering pupillage in the forthcoming year and comprehensive information about pupillage awards.

 Competition for pupillage places is very high.
-Generally, only around one third of those who start the BPTC will obtain a pupillage.
-Bearing this in mind, by all means apply to the chambers that most appeal to you, but don't be disheartened if you don't get those first choices.
+Generally, only around one-third of those who start the Bar course will obtain a pupillage.
+With this in mind, apply to the chambers that most appeal to you, but don't be disheartened if you don't get those first choices.
 Strong applications and persistence are key.

 You should start considering your options from the beginning of the second year of your law degree (or the third year for non-law undergraduates), by attending legal careers fairs and applying for mini-pupillages and other relevant work experience for the forthcoming summer vacation.